openvinotoolkit/operator/docs/autoscaling.md

 ## Vertical Pod Autoscaler

-Vertical pod autoscaller (VPA) can be added in the Openshift by installing the operator `VerticalPodAutoscaler` provided by RedHat.
+Vertical pod autoscaler (VPA) can be added in the Openshift by installing the operator `VerticalPodAutoscaler` provided by RedHat.

 In upstream Kubernetes, VPA can be installed based on the [documentation](https://github.com/kubernetes/autoscaler/blob/master/vertical-pod-autoscaler)